stephenry/u/README.md

 ## Instructions

 The [Dockerfile](./.devcontainer/Dockerfile) is the recommended development environment for 'u'.
 Alternatively, 'u' can be built standalone using a recent version of Verilator (developed using v5.034).
-An additional environment variable 'VERILATOR_ROOT' pointing to the root of a Verilator installation is required.
+In this case, an additional environment variable 'VERILATOR_ROOT' pointing to the root of a Verilator installation is required.

 ```shell
 # Compile library for some pre-defined configuration (W=32)